jlevy/og-equity-compensation/README.md

   If the value is really low, and the taxes owed are not that great, you can make the election without having to pay much tax and start your capital gains holding period on the shares.
+- 🚧 Clarify here which types of equity compensation the 83b can apply to.

 ### 409A valuations